pyccel/pyccel/docs/ndarrays.md

 ### Slicing and indexing ###

 The indexing and slicing in Pyccel handles only the basic indexing of [numpy arrays](https://numpy.org/doc/stable/user/basics.indexing.html).
+When multiple indexing expressions are used on the same variable Pyccel squashes them into one object.
+This means that we do not handle multiple slice indices applied to the same variable (e.g. `a[1::2][2:]`).
+This is not recommended anyway as it makes code hard to read.

 Some examples: